bob-cd/bob/index.md

 Bob lets you be in control of the whole process by allowing itself to be more simple than easy.

+Bob is intended to be a _low-level_ building block to allow users to _build_ their own CI/CD platform.
+Think of Bob as a **CI Engine**

 ## 🚧 This is a proof of concept and isn't ready for serious consumption yet! 🚧

 ## Quick Start with Docker